 “Looking back, I wonder what might have come from asking that question.”

-President and CEO, IHI
+President Emerita and Senior Fellow, IHI

 When my brother Johnny was 17 years old, he was diagnosed with Hodgkin’s disease.
 It progressed quickly, and he was in and out of hospitals regularly over the next several years.
 When Johnny was 20, he came to my apartment (I was 23), and told me, “I’m not gonna make it.”
 He was ready to face death, but I wasn’t.
 I didn’t know what to say or do.
 All I could think of was to offer encouragement and try to give him hope.
 But Johnny stopped me and asked me, “Can I tell you what I want?”
 “What do you want?”
 I asked him.
 “I want to turn 21,” he said.